Powder Brow: Before And Aftercare, Healing Process And Facts

 1. Avoid caffeine, soda, and coffee too.

-2. No makeup if you choose to provide an idea of your desired colour and shape.
+2. No makeup if you choose to provide an idea of your desired color and shape.
 We provide thorough charting and quantification to create the perfect brow shape for your face.

 3. Hydrate and eat a light meal.